The Greatest Generation is disappearing and the Great Wealth Transfer is taking place.

 Make it your ministry to ask.

-[Your church can begin by planting a simple planned giving presence online.
-It’s easy, affordable, and critical.]
+[Your church can begin by planting a simple, affordable planned giving presence online with a simple planned giving website